 A blackhead is also known as an open comedone.
 Technically, it’s not acne, but rather a type of clogged pore that can occur on its own or along with acne.
 Blackheads form when dead skin cells mix with excess oil and debris in the pore lining.
 Once the oil mix reaches the opening of the pore (at skin’s surface), it oxidizes, turning black.

 Despite their appearance, blackheads aren’t due to the skin being dirty.
-We discuss how to get rid of blackheads in this article, but the most important product for controlling them is a leave-on BHA exfoliant.
+A leave-on BHA exfoliant is the most important product for getting rid of blackheads.